Buying a Property in Italy

 3.The purchaser must not already be the title owner of a property, have right of usufruct, use, habitation or residuary right of ownership in another property in the municipality in which the property to be purchased is located.

-4.The prospective buyer must not own, have the right of usufruct, use, habitation or residuary right of ownership in another property purchased with the concession allowed for a prima casa.
+4.The purchaser must not own, have the right of usufruct, use, habitation or residuary right of ownership in another property purchased with the concession allowed for a prima casa.

 Purchases that differ from the above will be evaluated with our assistance.